 Our team of leading professionals delivers strategic advice and innovative solutions to our clients in often highly complex and challenging situations.
 We advise clients on transactions including mergers and acquisitions ("M&A"), spin-offs, activism defense, contested M&A, joint ventures, minority investments and divestitures.
-Additionally, we advise private and public company boards and management teams on strategies for building productive investor relationships with a focus on shareholder engagement; complex investor matters; environmental, social and governance ("ESG") transition solutions; and other critical strategic, governance and shareholder matters.
-Our capital markets advisory team advises and executes public and private capital raises in the debt and equity capital markets, including debt financings, acquisition financings, structured product offerings, public equity raises including initial public offerings and special purpose acquisition company offerings, private capital raises for early and later stage companies as well as other capital structure related matters.
-Our geopolitical and policy advisory practice assists corporate boards and management teams to navigate changing geopolitical relationships against the backdrop of evolving political landscapes.
+Additionally, we advise private and public company boards and management teams on strategies for building productive investor relationships with a focus on shareholder engagement; complex investor matters; and other critical strategic, governance and shareholder matters.
+Our capital markets advisory team advises and executes public and private capital raises in the debt and equity capital markets, including debt financings, acquisition financings, structured product offerings, public equity raises including initial public offerings, private capital raises for early and later stage companies as well as other capital structure related matters.
+Our geopolitical and policy advisory practice assists corporate boards and management teams with navigating changing geopolitical relationships against the backdrop of evolving political landscapes.